 Analysis of the legal provisions concerning informed consent in human research

 A key element in the conduct of human research projects is the provision of information about the project so that the person concerned can make an informed decision on whether to participate.
-Information must be provided in a comprehensible manner, as comprehensibility is an essential prerequisite for legally valid informed consent.
-This study investigates from a linguistic perspective how the comprehensibility requirement specified in the Act is implemented in practice.
+Information must be provided in a comprehensible manner, as comprehensibility is the essential prerequisite for legally valid informed consent.
+This study investigated, from a linguistic perspective, how the comprehensibility requirement specified in the Act is implemented in practice.